MANASMATHUR/Indicore-2.0-UPSC/README.md

 # 🎓 Indicore - AI-Powered Exam Preparation Platform

-A comprehensive AI-driven platform designed for PCS, UPSC, and SSC exam preparation with multilingual support and advanced features.
+A comprehensive AI-driven platform designed for PCS, UPSC, and SSC exam preparation with multilingual support and advanced features

 ## ✨ Features